 Scripts and reports can be created so that beginning users only have to point the report to the inputs required for the analysis.
 In the Methodology section below, we describe a report that does exactly that, and is designed to match or exceed the map unit summary functionality of the Lucas Wisely/Crystal Report method, see Table 1.

 Table 1.
-Comparison of Lucas Wisely/Crystal Report vs R-Based report – see attached examples.
+Comparison of Lucas Wisely/Crystal Report vs R-Based report – see Figure 1 in this document and Appendix 3 in the document titled “Map Unit Summary Report Part 2 – Instructions”.